Health & Safety

 As we enter our 2022/23 season, Covid is generally resulting in mild cases for most who contract it.
 In light of this, and the very high vaccination and booster rates in both the UMS and U-M communities, we are adjusting our health and safety policies.

-We fully support patrons who continue to mask and remind everyone that in the absence of mask and vaccine mandates, one-way masking still provides substantial protection.
+We fully support patrons who mask and remind everyone that one-way masking still provides substantial protection.

 UMS will no longer require audiences to provide proof of vaccination or negative PCR test at performances.